 Bellevue is a larger medium-sized city located in the state of Nebraska.
 With a population of 55,510 people and 19 constituent neighborhoods, Bellevue is the third largest community in Nebraska.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bellevue is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Bellevue isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bellevue are a mix of both white- and blue-collar jobs.
 Overall, Bellevue is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Bellevue who work in office and administrative support (17.45%), sales jobs (9.18%), and management occupations (8.55%).

 Also of interest is that Bellevue has more people living here who work in computers and math than 95% of the places in the US.